-Therefore, if the IRS were to seek to apply the principles of the Proposed Regulations or the Proposed Regulations otherwise were finalized in a manner that applied to these transactions, Southern Union could be treated as redeeming a portion of its common stock in exchange for a portion of its interest in appreciated property (i.e., its interest in the contributed assets).
+Therefore, if the IRS were to seek to apply the principles of the Proposed Regulations or the Proposed Regulations otherwise were finalized in a manner that applied to these proposed transactions, Southern Union could be treated as redeeming a portion of its common stock in exchange for a portion of its interest in appreciated property (i.e., its interest in the contributed assets).
 In such a case, Southern Union would recognize gain to the extent that the fair market value of the assets deemed paid in redemption of Southern Union common stock exceeded its adjusted tax basis in such assets.
 The deemed redemption could also result in the receipt of a taxable dividend by ETE.

-In addition (or in the alternative), the IRS could assert that Southern Union should be treated as having distributed a portion of its assets to ETE as a result of such transactions.
+In addition (or in the alternative), the IRS could assert that Southern Union should be treated as having distributed a portion of its assets to ETE as a result of such transactions planned to occur immediately following the merger.
 If such an assertion were successful, the deemed distribution would be treated as a sale of those assets by Southern Union in a fully taxable transaction.
 In that event, Southern Union would recognize gain equal to the amount, if any, by which the fair market value of the assets deemed distributed exceeded the adjusted basis of those assets to Southern Union.
 In no event, however, would Southern Union be permitted to recognize a loss for tax purposes if these characterizations were to apply.
 In such a case, ETE likely would be deemed in receipt of a distribution from Southern Union.
-Such distribution would be taxable as a dividend to the extent of Southern Union's current and accumulated earnings and profits, and then be treated as a return of capital to the extent of ETE's basis in its Southern Union common stock.
+Such distribution would be taxable as a dividend to the extent of Southern

+Union's current and accumulated earnings and profits, and then be treated as a return of capital to the extent of ETE's basis in its Southern Union common stock.
 Any amount of the distribution that is in excess of such basis will be treated as gain from the sale or exchange of Southern Union stock and allocated as described in the next paragraph.

-If the transactions are undertaken, ETE intends to structure such transactions in a manner so as to avoid the implication under the deemed redemption rule that Southern Union is increasing its interest in its own stock as a result of the transactions, but there can be no assurance that such structure will be effective for that purpose or that the IRS will not assert that a dividend or sale or exchange with respect to Southern Union common stock held by ETE occurred if ETE undergoes such transactions.
-If any distribution is treated as a sale or exchange of redeemed Southern Union common stock, the principles of Section 704(c) of the Internal Revenue Code (described above) would require any gain recognized from the deemed sale or exchange to be allocated to former Southern Union stockholders to the extent such gain is attributable to their "built-in gain" that was realized but not recognized at the time of the merger.
+ETE intends to structure such proposed transactions in a manner so as to avoid the implication under the deemed redemption rule that Southern Union is increasing its interest in its own stock as a result of the proposed transactions, but there can be no assurance that such structure will be effective for that purpose or that the IRS will not assert that a dividend or sale or exchange with respect to Southern Union common stock held by ETE occurred if ETE undergoes such proposed transactions.
+While ETE intends to allocate dividends pro rata to all common unitholders, the principles of Section 704(c) of the Internal Revenue Code (described above) may require such a dividend to be allocated entirely to former Southern Union stockholders.
+If any distribution is treated as a sale or exchange of redeemed Southern Union common stock, such principles of Section 704(c) of the Internal Revenue Code would require any gain recognized from the deemed sale or exchange to be allocated to former Southern Union stockholders to the extent such gain is attributable to "built-in gain" that existed with respect to the Southern Union common stock treated as contributed by such former Southern Union stockholders at the time of the merger.